 Set up is simply a matter of installing the plugin directly through Wordpress, but although you'll be able to set up products and shipping rates, along with shopping categories and most basic features, you will also need to install additional addons to provide full functionality.
 Many of these are available directly through the Woocommerce website, though others may be sold on third-party websites.

-There is a wide range of addons available, not least including payment processors such as Paypal, Sagepay, and Stripe, as well as a large selection of others for adding different levels of functionality to your shop, such as for inventory management and stock control, as well as a number of integrations, such as for Mailchimp for email marketing and Xero for accounting.
+There are a wide range of addons available, not least including payment processors such as Paypal, Sagepay, and Stripe, as well as a large selection of others for adding different levels of functionality to your shop.
+This can include everything from inventory management to stock control.
+A number of integrations are also available, such as for Mailchimp for email marketing and Xero for accounting.

 Although addons tend to have a cost associated with them, that in itself isn't too bad as most addons tend to be relatively cheap, measured in tens of dollars rather than hundreds of dollars.
 Some have a one-cost price, but others have annual renewal fees to maintain support and upgrades, but again this is minimal.